Braider

 - an incredibly fast interface compared to YouTube.

-- The Braids are currently hardcoded and is currently not user friendly to generate new ones.
+- The braids are currently hardcoded and is currently not user friendly to

-- The web client does not support varying resolutions.
-It will not look or function good on mobile.
+curlandjqbut it grew and grew and grew. - The prototype does not support small resolutions.
+It will not look good or function well on mobile.

-- YouTube might not like websites that embed many videos and the iframes sometimes produces errors.
+- YouTube might not like websites that scrapes their data, embed many videos and the iframes sometimes produces errors.

 Examples of what questions you could answer using Braider.

-- Limited Life was a subseries that occurred during H9.
+- Limited Life was a sub-series that occurred during H9.
 How many videos were published in that series?
-Which video is the most viewed?
+Which video has the most views?

-This is mostly a proof of concept/early prototype.
-I wanted the user to be able to input a list of channels and it would then fetch all videos (with client-side JavaScript) and then display them.
+This is mostly a proof of concept and an early prototype.
+I originally wanted the user to be able to input a list of channels and it would then scrape all videos using client-side JavaScript and display them.
 But it seems like that is not possible(?), or it is at least not straight forward due to security concerns.

-It is written in JavaScript (yuck) but I tried to make it better and more pleasant using
+The project is written in JavaScript (yuck) but I tried to make it better and more pleasant using:

 - pure JavaScript without using any dependencies or npm-hell.